tmtsoftware/csw/docs/src/main/services/database.md

 reference.conf
 :   @@snip [reference.conf](../../../../csw-database/src/main/resources/reference.conf)

-In order to override any property shown above, it needs to be defined in `application.conf` for e.g. a sample application.conf can look as follows:
+In order to override any property shown above, it needs to be defined in `application.conf`.
+For example. a sample application.conf can look as follows:

 ```